openviess/PyViCare/README.md

 ## Device Features / Errors

 Depending on the device, some features are not available/supported.
 This results in a raising of a `PyViCareNotSupportedFeatureError` if the dedicated method is called.
-This is (mostly) likely not a bug, but a limitation of the device itself.
+This is most likely not a bug, but a limitation of the device itself.

 ## Basic usage
 Simple example: